Logo Futurismo

 • Booking.com

-Don’t stay only at the beach; go explore the lovely fishing village around here.
-It is known for its good restaurants and primarily for its yummy ‘pão de alho’ (garlic bread) and chicken wings.
+Don’t stay only at the beach; explore the lovely fishing village around here.
+It is known for its excellent restaurants and is primarily renowned for its delicious ‘pão de alho’ (garlic bread) and chicken wings.
 Talk to locals; they all know about it.

-Moreover, be careful with the dark sand as it is usually much hotter than the regular yellow sand and can burn your foot.
-During springtime and early summer, beware of the Portuguese man-o-wars, tiny creatures that sting you in the water, but you can typically see them floating.
+Moreover, be careful with the dark sand as it is usually much hotter than the regular yellow sand and can burn your feet.
+During springtime and early summer, beware of the Portuguese Man-o’-war, tiny creatures that sting you in the water, but you can typically see them floating.

 Commercial banner promoting our Van Tour to Furnas full-day experience